rgiaviti/learning-mastering-python/chapter-01-the-basics/04-indentation-and-whitespaces.md

 # Indentation and Whitespaces
 Indentation in Python is simply the spaces at the beginning of a code line.
-Indentation in other languages like c, c++, etc., is just for readability, but in Python, the indentation is an essential and mandatory concept that should be followed when writing a python code; otherwise, the python interpreter throws IndentationError.
+Indentation in other languages like c, c++, etc., is just for readability, but in Python, the indentation is an essential and mandatory concept that should be followed when writing a python code; otherwise, the python interpreter throws `IndentationError`.

 ## Example
 ```python